Input phase noise in Gaussian Boson sampling: Acknowledgments

 \section{Acknowledgments}

-IJ, CSH, CS and MP acknowledge the financial support from the European Union's research and innovation program under EPIQUE Project GA No 101135288, and from the state budget of the Czech Republic under RVO14000.
-IJ and MP acknowledge support of the Grant Agency of the Czech republic (GA\v CR) under Grant No. 23-07169.
-MP is grateful for financial support from SGS25/165/OHK4/3T/14.
+I.J., C.S.H., C.S., and M.P. acknowledge the financial support by the Horizon-CL4 program under Grant Agreement No. 101135288 for the EPIQUE project, and from the state budget of the Czech Republic under RVO14000.
+I.J. and M.P. acknowledge support of the Grant Agency of the Czech republic (GA\v{C}R) under Grant No. 23-07169S.

 This work has received funding from the German Federal Ministry of Research, Technology and Space (BMFTR) within the PhoQuant project (Grant No. 13N16103).